 Winning or having a chance to win

-A large % of parents, players and even coaches will click on this block-COMPETITION-first.
+A large % of parents, players, administrators and even coaches will likely click on this block-COMPETITION-first.
 Maybe it’s just human nature, a kind of natural inquisitiveness that might lead to this choice.
-The reality (a STARK reality) is a LARGE % of kids (as high as 90 % +!) have no chance for competitive success because their skill level, their conditioning and their mental state is poor or often just average.
+The reality (a STARK reality) is a LARGE % of kids (Basics estimates over 90 %!) have no chance for competitive success because their skill level, their conditioning and their mental state is poor or often just average.

-The pyramid is built in such a way to encourage (and REQUIRE) players who hope to win OR HAVE A CHANCE TO WIN to do the necessary work outlined in the blocks below competition.
-For example, the first block that should be known, understood and pursued is MOTIVATION.
+The pyramid is built in such a way as o encourage (and REQUIRE) players who hope to win OR HAVE A CHANCE TO WIN to do the necessary work outlined in the blocks below competition.
+For example, the first block that should be known and embraced is MOTIVATION.
 The 2 cornerstones at the base of the pyramid are Motivation and Vision.
-A player literally has no chance to compete and succeed if he/she is NOT intrinsically motivated AND that player can see the court, understand what is happening (IE Recognition skills) and to react accordingly.
-Roughly 1 or 2 in 100 players (YUP, that’s correct!) is in this category.
+A player literally has no chance to compete and succeed if he/she is NOT intrinsically motivated AND/OR that player is unable see the court, understand what is happening (known as Recognition skills) and to react accordingly.
+Roughly 1 or 2 in 100 players (YUP, that’s correct!) are in this category.
 Over the years Basics has been training players, we have gotten a little more militant about this!
 WHY ARE KIDS TRAVELING and PLAYING GAMES and COMPETING IN LEAGUES when they have little or no chance for success?
 We believe the answer can be found in the fact that many of you have clicked on this block FIRST!!
 Again, it may be human nature (like reading the last chapter of a book first) but for serious minded players, parents, coaches and administrators who want to WIN or HAVE A CHANCE to win, the Pyramid of Skill is a clear path to success.
 The blocks that reside below COMPETITION are required to succeed.